top of page

 Floating Mushrooms

-Create a shared agreement on roles, meetings, expectations, communication, and ways of working so the team has a clearer structure before confusion and frustration start building up.
+Create a shared agreement on roles, meetings, expectations, communication, and ways of working.

 Team Charter